-- the hybrid holders pari passu with the shareholders or holders of instruments referred to in Article 57(a). - c) Conversion into an instrument referred to in Article 57(a) at an appropriate trigger point.
-If the original own funds hybrid converts into shares or any other of the instruments referred to in Article 57(a), then the hybrid investors may incur losses at the point of conversion depending on the amount and the features of the shares or of such other instruments they receive. - 115.A combination of these mechanisms or other mechanisms may be applied provided the competent authority is satisfied that it is capable of achieving the objective set out above.
+- c) The conversion into an instrument referred to in Article 57(a) at an appropriate trigger point.
+If the original own funds hybrid converts into shares or any other instruments referred to in Article 57(a), then the hybrid investors may incur losses at the point of conversion depending on the amount and the features of shares or of such other instruments they receive. - 115.
+A combination of these mechanisms or other mechanisms may be applied provided the competent authority is satisfied that it is capable of achieving the objective set out above.
 The effects of the mechanism will be more meaningful if it happens immediately after losses cause a significant deterioration of the financial as well as the solvency situation and even before the share capital is exhausted.
-With regard to the trigger point, the issuer or the competent authority shall be able to operate the mechanisms when losses lead to a significant reduction of the retained earnings and other reserves with the consequence of causing a significant deterioration in the solvency level which does not necessarily mean a breach of the required solvency level expressed in terms of an original own funds ratio or any other relevant ratio that the issuer must maintain to be viable. - 116.
+With regard to the trigger point, the issuer or the competent authority shall be able to operate the mechanisms when the losses lead to a significant reduction of the retained earnings and other reserves with the consequence of causing a significant deterioration of the solvency level, which does not necessarily mean a breach of the required solvency level, expressed in terms of a original own funds ratio or any other relevant ratio that the issuer must maintain to be viable. - 116.
 When this trigger is about to be reached, the issuer and the competent authority will consider how loss absorption mechanisms interact with other remedies, e.g. a share capital increase or the implementation of any other measures adopted by issuer.
-To complement these measures and to restore the issuer's financial situation, the issuer or the competent authority shall be able to activate the aforementioned mechanisms within a manageable timeframe and certainly when a breach of the minimum capital requirement set out in Article 75 (currently 4% Tier 1 ratio and 8% total capital ratio) is about to happen. - 117.
-The mechanism to be used, including the trigger point, must be clearly defined in the contract and disclosed, and transparent, to the market in an appropriate way, for example as part of the Pillar 3 requirements/disclosures.
+To complement these measures and to restore the issuer's financial situation, the issuer or the competent authority shall be able to activate the aforementioned mechanisms within a manageable timeframe and certainly when a breach of the minimum capital requirement set out in Art.
+75 (currently 4% Tier 1 ratio and 8% total capital ratio) is about to happen. - 117.
+The mechanism to be used, including the trigger point, must be clearly defined in the contract, disclosed and transparent to the market in an appropriate way, for example as part of the pillar 3 requirements/disclosures.
 In addition, it must be legally certain.